-The Faculty Center for Teaching, located on the main floor of the Library, provides a wide range of materials, resources, and support for the continuous improvement of teaching and learning at LSSU.
-Staff coordinate the annual Development Day, prior to the start of the academic year, as well as a series of Brown Bag Seminars and Faculty Learning Communities that meet throughout the year.
+The Center for Engaged Teaching and Learning (CETAL), located on the main floor of the Library, provides a wide range of materials, resources, and support for the continuous improvement of teaching and learning at LSSU.
+Staff coordinate the annual Professional Development Day prior to the start of the academic year, as well as a series of Lunch 'n' Learn Seminars, Faculty Learning Communities, New Faculty Orientation, and Communities of Practice that meet throughout the year.